 Justification of Red List Category

-This species has recently been discovered at a number of new locations; however its range is still small and severely fragmented by ongoing extensive habitat loss, and the small population is likely to be declining rapidly.
+The species has recently been discovered at a number of new locations, however the population is estimated at 600-1,700 mature individuals and declining rapidly.
 It consequently qualifies as Vulnerable.

 The population is estimated to number 1,000-2,499 individuals based on an assessment of known records, descriptions of abundance and range size.
 This is consistent with recorded population density estimates for congeners or close relatives with a similar body size, and the fact that only a proportion of the estimated Extent of Occurrence is likely to be occupied.
 This estimate is equivalent to 667-1,666 mature individuals, rounded here to 600-1,700 mature individuals.

-This species is suspected to be declining rapidly, in line with rates habitat loss within its range.
+This species is suspected to be declining as habitat within its range is lost.

 Onychorhynchus swainsoni is confined to the dwindling forests of east Brazil (Minas Gerais, Rio de Janeiro, São Paulo, Paraná, Santa Catarina and possibly an old record from Goiás), where it was very poorly known.
-It has not been recorded in the Serra dos Órgãos (Rio de Janeiro) at least since 1940s (Mallet-Rodrigues et al. 2007).
-However, there have been recent records from at least seven new sites in Paraná (Mitroszewski et al. 2004; Mikchi and Bernils 2004) and four new sites in São Paulo (F. Olmos in litt.
-2004; L. F. Silveira in litt.
-2004; Buzzetti 2000), with the spread of records suggesting a fairly continuous extent of occurrence along the Atlantic forest belt in eastern São Paulo and Paraná, from the border with Rio de Janeiro to at least Guaratuba bay, and inland to the Ribeira valley and Paranapiacaba and Mantiqueira ranges (F. Olmos in litt.
+It has not been recorded in the Serra dos Órgãos (Rio de Janeiro) at least since the 1940s (Mallet-Rodrigues et al. 2007).
+However, there have been recent records from at least seven new sites in Paraná (Mikchi and Bernils 2004, Mitroszewski et al. 2004) and four new sites in São Paulo (Buzzetti 2000, F. Olmos in litt.
+2004, L. F. Silveira in litt.
+2004), with the spread of records suggesting a fairly continuous extent of occurrence along the Atlantic forest belt in eastern São Paulo and Paraná, from the border with Rio de Janeiro to at least Guaratuba bay, and inland to the Ribeira valley and Paranapiacaba and Mantiqueira ranges (F. Olmos in litt.
 2004).
 In Santa Catarina state it was known only historically until 2006 when one was seen at Volta Velha (Mallet-Rodrigues et al. 2006).
-A report of its occurrence in south-east Paraguay (Graves (1990) is erroneous (M. S. Foster in litt.
+A report of its occurrence in south-east Paraguay (Graves 1990) is erroneous (M. S. Foster in litt.
 2000).
 Three areas are particularly important: near Estacão Vera Cruz, south Bahia, Itatiaia National Park, Rio de Janeiro/Minas Gerais, and a number of sites in the Serra do Mar, São Paulo.

 The widespread clearance, degradation and fragmentation of the Atlantic forest are the principal threats to this naturally rare tyrannid.